-Closing date: 31 August 2022 for standard admissions, but later applications may be considered depending on the funds remaining in place.
+Closing date: applications should be received no later than 31 March 2022 for standard admissions, but later applications may be considered depending on the funds remaining in place.

 How To Apply

 Applications should be made online.
 Select programme type (Research), 2022/23, Faculty of Physical Sciences and Engineering, next page select “PhD Engineering & Environment (Full time)”.
-In Section 2 of the application form you should insert the name of the supervisor Richard Cook
+In Section 2 of the application form you should insert the name of the supervisor P Reed

 Applications should include: